Module E: Workplace Skills

 - Career awareness – knowing what career opportunities exist and what is required to pursue them

 - Career decision- making skills

 - Ability to learn new ways of doing things

 - Job search skills including resume writing, preparing job applications, and interviewing

-- Attitude - The way you think, feel, and do.
+- Attitude - The way you think, feel, and act.
 You can have positive and negative attitudes.

-- Career Management Skills – Identifying your values, skills, interests, passions, and goals, and connecting to careers, having adequate self-esteem to take charge of our career planning and decision-making, understanding how work effects lifestyle, and understanding how continuous learning impacts job opportunities.
+- Career Management Skills – These skills include identifying your values, skills, interests, passions, goals, and connecting to careers, having adequate self-esteem to take charge of our career planning and decision-making, understanding how work effects lifestyle, and understanding how continuous learning impacts job opportunities.